 Journal Entry for the Bad Debt Provision

 The accounting records will show the following bookkeeping entries for the bad debt write off.

 The provision for the bad debt is an expense for the business and a charge is made to the income statements through the bad debt expense account.

 The amount owed by the customer is still 500 and remains as a debit on the debtors control account.
 However, the credit above is placed on the bad debt provision account in the balance sheet to reflect the uncertainty over payment.

 The Accounting Equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities of the business.
 This is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.

-In this case an asset (net debtors) is reduced by the credit entry on the provision for bad debts accounts.
-The net debtor which was 500, is now 500 less the provision for bad debts of 200 = 300.
-In addition, the income statement has been charged with the bad debt expense, reducing the owners equity.
+In this case an asset (net debtors) is reduced by the credit entry to the provision for bad debts account.
+In addition, on the other side of the accounting equation the income statement has been charged with the bad debt expense, reducing the owners equity in the business.

 Note: The expense in the income statement reduces the net income which reduces the retained earnings and therefore the owners equity in the business.

 Another double entry bookkeeping example for you to discover.